Increasing Insurance Coverage2022-02-10T12:54:03-08:00

 Uninsured – Point in Time

 In 2009 (baseline year), 14.5% of Californians (adults, adolescents and children combined) reported not having health insurance at the time the survey was conducted.
-The most recent data available show 7.2% (2019).
-We hope to reach a target of 5.0% or lower by 2022.
+The current value in 2019 was 7.2%.
+The updated 2034 target is to be determined (TBD).

 More Data about Uninsured – Point in Time